jyce2/vacc_uganda/README.md

 Data for the study were collected between January 20, 2021 and April 30, 2021 in Bugoye sub-county, Uganda.
 Children of this age are recommended to receive the following vaccines and boosters:
 BCG (Bacille Calmette-Guérin), polio, pentadose 1-3 (diphtheria, tetanus, pertussis, hepatitis B, and Hib disease), rotavirus 1-2, and measles (UBOS, 2018).
-Our aim is to explore caregiver beliefs and experiences associated with childhood vaccination uptake.
+Our aim is to explore associations between caregiver beliefs and experiences and childhood vaccination uptake.

 ![alt text](uganda_vacc.png "(UBOS 2018)")
 Image credits (UBOS, 2018).